From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Coupling Flexibility

-In order to express not only specifications about the types of data ({\em typing} information) but also about the {\em behavior} of components, notions of {\em contracts} have been proposed.
-For instance, \cite{contratscomposants} considers four successive levels of contracts: {\em syntactic}, {\em behavioral}, {\em synchronization}, and {\em quality of service}.
+In order to express not only specifications about the types of data (typing information) but also about the {\em behavior} of components, notions of {\em contracts} have been proposed.
+For instance, \cite{contratscomposants} considers four successive levels of contracts: syntactic, behavioral, synchronization and quality of service.
 Depending on the case, they can be {\em guaranteed}, {\em verified} or {\em negotiated}.
 The syntactic level is based on a type system.
 The behavioral level is usually based on {\em assertions} (the three main types being: pre-conditions, postconditions, and invariants).
-But, compared to the use of assertions within a program, the idea of contracts is to specify them in a {\em modular} way and {\em visible} through the interfaces of a component, in order to be able to specify properties that can engage more than one software entity \cite{programmationparcontratsmeyer}.
+But, compared to the use of assertions within a program, the idea of contracts is to specify them in a modular way and {\em visible} through the interfaces of a component, in order to be able to specify properties that can engage more than one software entity \cite{programmationparcontratsmeyer}.

+In addition, components introduced the idea of ``ready to wear, to deploy, and to use'', i.e. a component is some self-contained {\em unit of deployment}, with all its code and also its documentation \cite{szyperski2002component}.

-The concept of {\em service} of {\em service-oriented architectures architectures} (SOA)\footnote{Including in particular web services \cite{webservices}.} extends coupling with {\em dynamicity}, and moreover {\em autonomy}, via {\em discovery} and {\em dynamic selection} of other services (as shown in the left part of Figure~\ref{figure:couplage:service:agent}).
-Coupling between entities is therefore no longer only managed by the designer of the application, but by the entities themselves, i.e., through {\em self-organization}.
-For instance, an electronic travel agency service, looking for services to perform subtasks (e.g., flight reservation, hotels, etc.), will thus be able to {\em identify}, {\em select}\footnote{In general, according to various criteria (e.g., availability, price, flexibility\ldots).}, and {\em contract} sub-services.
-Therefore, services are subject to more or less elaborate descriptions, which are made available ({\em published}), e.g., through directory of services, similar to telephone numbers yellow pages.
+The concept of {\em service} of {\em service-oriented architectures} (SOA) -- including in particular {\em web services} \cite{webservices} -- brings dynamism to coupling, and moreover autonomy, via {\em discovery} and {\em dynamic selection} of other services (as shown in the left part of Figure~\ref{figure:couplage:service:agent}).
+Coupling between entities is therefore no longer only managed by the designer of the application, but by the entities themselves (this corresponds to some degree of {\em self-organization}).
+For instance, an electronic travel agency service, looking for services to perform subtasks (e.g., flight reservation, hotels, etc.), will thus be able to {\em identify}, {\em select} (in general, according to various criteria, e.g., availability, price, flexibility, etc.), and {\em contract} sub-services.
+Therefore, services are subject to more or less elaborate descriptions, which are made available ({\em published}), e.g., through some directory of services, similar to telephone numbers yellow pages.
 For web services, UDDI (Universal Description, Discovery and Integration) and WSDL (Web Services Description Language) standards \cite{webservices} specify, respectively, directories and descriptions of services.